-It’s hard to believe that it’s been nearly three years since Andrew started LMM to give himself something to do when he was displaced from his job and his home by Hurricane Sandy.
+It’s hard to believe that it’s been six years since Andrew started LMM to give himself something to do when he was displaced from his job and his home by Hurricane Sandy.
 Every day, I see evidence that people badly need what he set out to do.

 I Was Once Like You

-And by that I mean I was once bad with money (I know not all of you are or were) and that I was once a listener, uninvolved other than enjoying the show.
+And by that, I mean, I was once terrible with money (I know not all of you are or were) and that I was once a listener, uninvolved other than enjoying the show.
 I was in my late thirties and decided it was high time I should start getting serious about finance.

 My gateway drug was Frugal on Reddit.
-After I got the basics down, started a Mint account to track expenses, stopped eating out for lunch everyday, that sort of thing, I graduated over to Personal Finance.
+After I got the basics down, I started a Mint account to track expenses and stopped eating out for lunch every day.
+I eventually graduated over to Personal Finance.
 There was a thread about good personal finance podcasts, a medium I’ve always been a big fan of, and LMM was listed.

 Now, I’ll be honest.
 I think money is a pretty dry topic.
-I liked podcasts about interesting things like history and food and health.
+I liked podcasts about exciting things like history and food, and health.
 But I wanted to learn more about finance so I gave it a try.

 It was great, as all of you already know.
 Funny, engaging, entertaining, and it gave easy-to-follow, actionable advice.
 It wasn’t some old guy yelling about the bible or some old lady with millions in the bank dishing out advice to those with similar bank balances.
 It was for those starting from zero.

 LMM has certainly delved into more complex areas of personal finance, but it did it in a way that taught both those who knew nothing and those who already knew, a lot.